How to end control battles with your child.

 If you’re really honest, how much of your parenting interaction involves shouting direct instructions over your shoulder from the kitchen?

 The magic ratio for communication is 5 positive interactions to 1 negative one.
-If your ratio doesn't look anything like that it might be time to change your approach.
+If that sounds way off it might be time to change your approach.

 If all you do is bark orders it’s likely that your kids will stop listening, after all how would you feel about a boss like that?